Sunday, 17 February 2013

 And this is a challenge to us.
 We need to prepare our young people adequately for the road ahead.
 Finally, I think that this particular message is getting home; the years ahead will be interesting.

-Posted by Pastor in Valle Emeritus at 11:42
+Posted by Pastor in Monte at 11:42